Skip to content

 TL;DR

-For a large basement, crawl space, or open-plan home stretching toward 4,500 square feet, the AEOCKY Dehumidifier is built for that job and carries an Energy Star certification to keep running costs in check.
-If your space is smaller — up to around 2,500 square feet — and peak energy efficiency matters most, the Vellgoo Dehumidifier earns the Energy Star Most Efficient designation, which sits above standard Energy Star.
-The practical split: buy the AEOCKY for raw coverage, buy the Vellgoo when efficiency is the priority for a moderately sized space.
+For a large basement, crawl space, or open-plan home stretching toward 4,500 square feet, the AEOCKY Dehumidifier handles that scale and carries Energy Star certification to keep running costs in check.
+By contrast, if your space is smaller — up to around 2,500 square feet — and peak energy efficiency matters most, the Vellgoo Dehumidifier earns the Energy Star Most Efficient designation, which sits above standard Energy Star.
+In short: buy the AEOCKY for raw coverage; buy the Vellgoo when efficiency is the priority for a moderately sized space.

 Editorial image: generic review scene only — not the actual product for sale.